Life, Biology, and Capitalism

 Because the mechanistic view has a stranglehold on today’s biology, awareness is seldom acknowledged as the essence of life and as the source of an organism’s purposeful behavior.
-Sometimes, however, the truth slips out.
-For example, the authors of a recent book on quantum biology state that, “… a bizarre property appeared in the matter of which living organisms are composed: some of that matter became aware.”
-Unfortunately this revelation appears near the end of their book, and it is immediately repudiated by their pledge of allegiance to the strict monism of contemporary science: “… mind and body are one and the same thing”.
+Sometimes, however, a hint of the truth slips out.
+For example, the authors of a recent book on quantum biology say that, “… a bizarre property appeared in the matter of which living organisms are composed: some of that matter became aware.”
+Unfortunately this statement appears in the book's final pages, and it is immediately repudiated by their pledge of allegiance to the strict monism of contemporary science: “… mind and body are one and the same thing”.

 To summarize my perspective: life is awareness, and a living organism is a unit of aware matter.
 An organism is a combination of the objective and the subjective in that it cannot exist without objective matter, but it requires this matter to be subjectively aware.
 Despite the above authors, scientific monism is untenable.
 Reality has two dimensions, not one, and biology will remain mired in its sterile mechanism until this is openly recognized.

-Before proceeding I want to briefly address the key methods used to counter the view just presented.
+Before proceeding I want to briefly address four methods used to counter the view just presented.

 The first is to implicitly or explicitly assert that matter cannot be aware.
 This is easily refuted.
 Are you, the reader, aware?
 Are you composed of matter?
 The answer to both questions is yes, so matter can be aware.
 No further proof is required.
 The only interesting question is where this awareness first arises – at the sub-cellular, cellular, or multicellular level.

 The third method used to counter awareness is the most prevalent.
 This is to present evolution as the explanation for everything that occurs in living systems, thereby making awareness and volition superfluous.
-Evidently, when biologists picture a cell, they see an intricate machine that arose through a series of blind evolutionary steps and operates in lockstep fashion without an explicit coordinating agent.
+In this perspective the cell is construed as an intricate machine that arose through a series of blind evolutionary steps and operates in lockstep fashion without an explicit coordinating agent.
 This is barely conceivable, but it is especially implausible today because we understand the advantages of embedded intelligence.
 A modern thermostat, for example, doesn’t achieve its sophistication by elaborating on the mechanical structure of the past, but by replacing it with software – that is, embedded human intelligence.
 Why wouldn’t nature adopt the same approach?
 Why wouldn’t awareness be employed for coordination purposes to keep cell complexity within manageable limits?
 Evolution would still play a critical role, but it would not be burdened with explaining a vast array of stunningly complex tasks.

 Standard and Vital Biology